fikretgit/my-aws-10-22/aws/Hands-on/02_26_2022_RDS/README.md

               "I acknowledge...." flag is "Checked"

- - Type "delete me" nad Click "Delete".
+ - Type "delete me" and Click "Delete".

  - Show that Automated Backups are deleted also.